Yamuna: Pollution

 In 1909, the waters of the Yamuna were distinguishable as clear blue, when compared to the silt-laden yellow of the Ganges.
-However, due to high-density population growth and fast industrialisation, Yamuna has become one of the most polluted rivers in the world.
+However, due to high-density population growth and fast industrialisation, the Yamuna has become one of the most polluted rivers in the world.
 The Yamuna is particularly polluted downstream of New Delhi, the capital of India, which dumps about 58% of its waste into the river.
-A 2016 study shows that there is 100% urban metabolism of River Yamuna as it passes through the National Capital Territory (NCT) of Delhi.
-The most pollution comes from Wazirabad, from where Yamuna enters Delhi.
+A 2016 study shows that there is 100% urban metabolism of the River Yamuna as it passes through the National Capital Territory (NCT) of Delhi.
+The most pollution comes from Wazirabad, from where the Yamuna enters Delhi.

-In November of 2024, a video went viral in which women were depicted bathing in foam that had emerged in the river.
+In November 2024, a video went viral in which women were depicted bathing in foam that had emerged in the river.
 Although it appeared similar to that resulting from cosmetic products such as soap or shampoo, experts determined that the foam was caused by heavy pollution, and was therefore hazardous.
 Local authorities instructed residents not to bathe in the river for health concerns.

 Causes

-The Wazirabad barrage to the New Okhla Barrage segment, "22 km stretch of Yamuna in Delhi, is less than 2% of Yamuna's total length but accounts for nearly 80% of the total pollution in the river", 22 out of 35 sewage treatment plants in Delhi do not meet the wastewater standards prescribed by the Delhi Pollution Control Committee (DPCC), thus untreated wastewater and poor quality of water discharged from the wastewater treatment plants are the major reasons.
+The Wazirabad barrage to the New Okhla Barrage segment, "22 km stretch of the Yamuna in Delhi, is less than 2% of the Yamuna's total length but accounts for nearly 80% of the total pollution in the river", 22 out of 35 sewage treatment plants in Delhi do not meet the wastewater standards prescribed by the Delhi Pollution Control Committee (DPCC), thus untreated wastewater and poor quality of water discharged from the wastewater treatment plants are the major reasons.
 As of 2019, the river receives 800 million litres of largely untreated sewage and additional 44 million litres of industrial effluents each day, of which only 35 percent of the sewage released into the river are believed to be treated.
 In 1994, the states of Himachal Pradesh, Uttar Pradesh, Haryana, Rajasthan and Delhi made a water sharing agreement that is due for revision in 2025.
 To achieve a water quality suitable for bathing (BOD<3 mg/L and DO>5 mg/L) would require a greater rate of water flow in the river.
 A study has recommended that 23 m3 per second of water should be released from Hathni Kund Barrage during the lean season to provide a minimum environmental flow in the Yamuna.